Before the operation:

 Patients will attend a pre-operative tour at the hospital where blood work and pre-operative testing will be done if any has been ordered.
 If this is not attended and we are unable to contact you to confirm that you are still going ahead with your surgery, it will be cancelled.

 After the Operation:

 You will be discharged the same day of surgery in most cases.
 A drain may be present that would be removed by home care.
 This will be arranged through CCAC (Community Care) either at your home or their nursing office.
-Alternatively a face lift dressing can be purchased pre operatively and used in place of a drain for 1-2 days following surgery.
-This will be discussed with Dr. Robichaud before surgery.
-After Parotid surgery there will be some tapes, called Steri Strips, that should be removed about 5-7 days after surgery.
-These help reduce wound tension and result in a smaller finer scar.
+After Parotid surgery there will be some tapes, called Steri Strips, that should be removed about 5-7 days after surgery to help reduce wound tension and result in a smaller finer scar.
 You can remove these tapes 5-7 days after surgery by getting them wet in the bath or shower and peeling them off the neck.
 The sutures may be dissolvable and or will be removed at your follow up appointment as needed.
-It can be helpful to use Vitamin E or other cream over the incision for about a month to aid in healing.
+We recommend Skinuva cream, available at the office be used twice a day for 3 months starting ten days after surgery to optimize healing.
 You can shower the day after you go home but should have a Band-Aid over any drain sites.

-If you experience difficulty closing your eye on the side of the surgery, or unusual swelling , make sure to contact the office or go to the emergency department for assessment.
+If you have trouble closing your eye on the side of the surgery, or unusual swelling, make sure to contact the office or go to the emergency department for assessment.

 Follow up is recommended at 2 weeks following surgery and the time and day is generally provided at the time of discharge.
 The office can be reached at the number listed above or can also be reached by email at firstname.lastname@example.org if you need to reschedule your appointment.